jundalisay/spblist/content/en/research/hitler/mein/volume-2/chapter-08.md

 title: The Strong Is Strongest When Alone
 heading: Chapter 8
 weight: 38
-description: ""
+description: "Small groups which were weak as long as they stood alone have now suddenly become strong"
+author: Adolf Hitler
 image: /covers/mein.jpg
 ---

 IN THE preceding chapter I mentioned the existence of a co-operative union between the German patriotic associations.
 Here I shall deal briefly with this question.

 In speaking of a co-operative union we generally mean a group of associations which, for the purpose of facilitating their work, establish mutual relations for collaborating with one another along certain lines, appointing a common directorate with varying